 The device cybersecurity policy can be saved on any Display Terminal.
-The user has to ensure that the soft starter "source" and soft starter "destination" shall have the same product reference and the same topology (same option card if used, and same firmware).
+The user has to ensure that the soft starter "source" and soft starter "destination" shall have the same topology.

 This menu provides the parameters to backup and restore the cybersecurity policy.